| |

 The other off-metal pieces listed below were more than likely deliberately made for sale to collectors.

 Copper J408.
 This is unlisted in Pollock.
 Several have been slabbed by the grading services while others are probably masquerading as regular issue proofs.
-Many of these or the regular bronze issue have been silverplated and were listed as J409B in earlier editions of Judd.
+Several of these - we have records for about 9 - were struck either in copper or regular bronze and then were silverplated.
+These were listed as J409B in earlier editions of Judd.
 The reason for the silverplating is not known.
-At least 3 of these are from an obverse die where the ball of the shield is over the 6 in the date.
+Those with the silverplating appear to all be from the same plain 5 obverse die used to strike regular proofs with the ball at the bottom of the shield centered over the 6 in date and with 4 die chips that appear as raised blobs of metal near WE in IN GOD WE TRUST as illustrated below.

 Copper-nickel J409/P478 with over a dozen known.
 These were supposedly struck from at least 2 plain 5 obverse dies married to 3 different reverse dies.